erikhyrkas/snakes/training_data/llama-wiki-6.md

 * Rainfall: Up to 8 inches (20 cm) in some areas
 * Deaths: Over 1,800
 * Damage: Estimated $125 billion

-This article provides a brief overview of Hurricane Katrina.
-If you want more information, please see the links below.

-**External Links**

-* [National Hurricane Center]
-* [FEMA]
-* [Hurricane Katrina: A National Historic Landmark]
 <end>

 Write a wiki article about Nevada.<start>**Nevada**